KarlJohnsonnn/comso-specs-eriswil/README.md

                   4, 9, 47.0575 , 7.7890 , '49-20230905_114224' ,
 \END
 ```
-**Note:** ystation_name is limited to 18 characters, limiting the choise of the name given the date as unique identifyer for ensemble runs.
+**Note:** station_name lenth is can hold up to 18 characters, limiting the choise of the name given the date as unique identifyer for ensemble runs.
 We use the format `IJ-YYYYMMMDD_HHMMSS`, were `IJ` is the meteogram number and `YYYYMMMDD_HHMMSS` is the date format that identifies the meteograms to an ensemble run.
 The date is adapeted automatically for each new run of `run_ensemble_CS_levane`.

 ## Usage